ddugovic/lishogi-discord/readme.md

 !setgamemode [game mode]
     Sets your favorite game (or puzzle) mode
 !setuser <username>
-    Sets your lichess username
+    Sets your lishogi username
 !stop
     Stops the bot (owner only)
 !tv [game mode]
     Shares the featured game
 !whoami
-    Returns your current lichess username
+    Returns your current lishogi username
 ```